What is POSSE?

 How to Implement POSSE

-This is one of the simpler one, the core change is to ensure that content is published and indexed on your own website before citing it and reusing it in your preferred social media channels.
+This is one of the simpler ones, the core change is to ensure that content is published and indexed on your own website before citing it and reusing it in your preferred social media channels.
 We recommend doing this for company news, price updates, product launches, product offerings, sales, blog posts, and articles.
-For content resolving employe brand there is not real need to publish eerything on you're own page first.
+For content resolving employee brand there is not real need to publish everything on your own page first.

-There are some services out there like Hootsuite, Buffer, and Sendible, which automates publishing to social media, but we only recommend these you work with B2C and rely on more then 3 channels.
-For a B2B brand with 1-2 social media accounts the easiest way is to publish mannually.
+There are some services out there like Hootsuite, Buffer, and Sendible, which automates publishing to social media, but we only recommend these if you work with B2C and rely on more than 3 channels.
+For a B2B brand with 1-2 social media accounts the easiest way is to publish manually.

 Hide your links

-Some social media algorithm like Linkedin is rumered to not promote posts with direct links out of Linkedin, therfore many creators publish the link in the comment section.
-This might be the case for other social medias, but so do you're research before starting to post.
+Some social media algorithms like LinkedIn is rumored to not promote posts with direct links out of LinkedIn, therefore many creators publish the link in the comment section.
+This might be the case for other social medias, but so do your research before starting to post.

 RSS?